octoml/octoai-cartoonizer/README.md

 curl -X POST https://clip-interrogator-4jkxk521l3v1.octoai.cloud/predict \
 ```

 As a sanity check, check the inference server logs to see if your model container has received the request.
-And finally check the `response.json` file to find a lable that should match the one that was returned by the model container we were testing locally in Phase 3, Section D. Amazing!
+And finally check the `response.json` file to find a label that should match the one that was returned by the model container we were testing locally in Phase 3, Section D. Amazing!

 #### B. Launching a Stable-Diffusion endpoint

 Repeat the same steps here but this time around we'll give you the URL to the model container you'll be launching with OctoAI.
 Keep all of the parameters the same.
 * Under `Endpoint name`, enter "stable-diffusion"
-* Under Under `Container Image`, point to the following `tmoreau89octo/cartoonizer-stable-diffusion:v0.1.0` container, available under this [link](https://hub.docker.com/layers/tmoreau89octo/cartoonizer-stable-diffusion/v0.1.0/images/sha256-cdf204d7ceb81ba39d92e8c3502a272de249510c442ccd142a15147395a13cae?context=repo).
+* Under Under `Container Image`, point to the following `tmoreau89octo/cartoonizer-stable-diffusion:v0.1.1` container, available under this [link](https://hub.docker.com/layers/tmoreau89octo/cartoonizer-stable-diffusion/v0.1.0/images/sha256-cdf204d7ceb81ba39d92e8c3502a272de249510c442ccd142a15147395a13cae?context=repo).

 Perform the same steps.
-We've already tested this one for you, so you'll exercise it when you build the full cartoonizer web app.
+We've already tested this one for you, so you'll exercise it when you build the full Cartoonizer web app.

 Got your two endpoints up and running?
 Let's go and build the web app.